 Tenant Law in North Dakota

-Tenants and landlords have numerous legal rights and responsibilities.
+Tenants and landlords have various legal rights and responsibilities.
 In general, these rights don't conflict with one another, as long as both parties are clear about what they are, and act accordingly.

 First and foremost, landlords have a right to timely payment of rent from their tenants, at the agreed-upon rate.
 This, of course, imposes on tenants a duty to pay their rent in whole, in a timely manner.

-Moreover, landlords can bill the tenant for any damage they cause to the unit, whether it was intentional or negligent.
-The costs of repairs for such damage can be deducted from a tenant's security deposit, but it should be noted that tenants aren't responsible for usual wear and tear, over which they have little control.
+Furthermore, landlords can bill the tenant for any damage they cause to the unit, whether it was intentional or negligent.
+The costs of repairs for such damage can be deducted from a tenant's security deposit, but it should be noted that tenants aren't liable for ordinary wear and tear, over which they have little control.

-Can a Grafton, North Dakota Landlord/Tenant Lawyer Help?
+Can a Fargo, North Dakota Landlord/Tenant Lawyer Help?